flybywiresim/docs/docs/fbw-a32nx/support/index.md

 ### Community Folder Content

-Make sure that before reporting any issues that your [Community Folder](../installation.md#community-folder) is completely empty with the exception of the FlyByWire add-on (folder name `flybywire-aircraft-a320-neo`).
+Make sure that before reporting any issues that your [Community Folder](../installation.md#community-folder) is completely empty, except for the FlyByWire add-on (folder name `flybywire-aircraft-a320-neo`).

 Make a screenshot of the Community Folder if requested by our support team.

 ### Screenshot of Cockpit

-Quite often when issues during flight are reported a screenshot of the Cockpit will be request by our support team.
+Quite often, when issues during flight are reported, a screenshot of the Cockpit will be request by our support team.
 A good screenshot should contain all screens and the FCU in a sufficient resolution to help the support team to recognize details on the PFD, ND or ECAMs.

 #### Example